BERD-NFDI/assured/content/about/index.md

 ## What is our vision?

 ASSURED aims to provide training for the safe and ethical use of sensitive, potentially disclosive data for the research community.
-Through this training, we want to help prepare researchers to work with these data and also help those who work in Trusted Research Environments to gain recognition for their expertise. about text.
+Through this training, we want to help prepare researchers to work with these data and also help those who work in Trusted Research Environments to gain recognition for their expertise.

 {{
   image_floating(